tbornt/text_classification_pytorch/README.md

 ### Toxic Comment Classification Challenge

 First We apply the text classification models to [Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).
 There are six fields to be predicted in this challenge.
 So we create six individual models to predict each field.
+Or treat it as a common multi-label problem.
 The main purpose of this experiment is to test different models, so feature engineering is not included.

 #### Steps